SymaLoernn/Stardew_HatsOnPetsPlus/README.md

 Fortunately, in most cases it is simple to do so and takes only three steps :
 1. Copy paste the json block that you used for the non-flipped version of the sprite and add a `"Flipped":true` field in the pasted block.
 2. If you set the Direction as 1 or 3 in the data for the non-flipped version of the sprite (when the hat is facing right or left), change it so the hat is facing the opposite direction (1 -> 3 and 3 -> 1).
-3. Add or remove a minus sign to the hatOffsetX value (multiply it by -1).
-I recommend you to test this as depending on your sprite it might require some adjustment, but it should as least be a good starting point.
+3. Add or remove a minus sign to the hatOffsetX value (multiply it by -1), then substract 4 from the resulting value if it is different from 0 (For instance, a non-flipped hatOffsetX value of 20 should become a hatOffsetX value of -24).

+I recommend you to test and see if the flipped sprites look good, as depending on your sprite it might require some additional adjustment, but it should at least serve as a good starting point.

 #### 3.d How does the default flag work ?